-This report is not subject to external audit, with the exception of any disclosures that are equivalent to those made in the 2022 Financial Statements, which adhere to International Financial Reporting Standards as adopted by the European Union (EU IFRS).
-However, this report has undergone comprehensive internal review as outlined in the Pillar 3 Disclosures Policy.
-This report has been reviewed by the ESG Committee, Risk Committee and Audit Committee and has been approved by the Group's Board of Directors (hereafter referred to as 'the Board').
+This report is not subject to external audit, however, this report has undergone comprehensive internal review as outlined in the Pillar 3 Disclosures Policy.
+This report has been reviewed by the Chief Risk Officer and Audit Committee and has been approved by the Group's Board of Directors (hereafter referred to as 'the Board').
 The Board is satisfied that the internal controls implemented around the preparation of these Additional Regulatory Disclosures are adequate and such disclosures present a fair and accurate picture of the Group's risk profile.
 The risk management systems put in place are considered as adequate given the Group's risk profile and business strategy.
 The Board is aware that risks stemming from environmental and social factors evolve over time given changes in technology, policy framework, business environment, stakeholder preferences and changes in the physical environment itself.